Zaubeerer/zaubeerer.github.io/content/Random/hello_world.md

 I love `Python`.
 Writing Pythonic code is somewhat like art to me, as are some beautiful physical equations.
 Therefore, in this category, I will write about how to use different packages, write more Pythonic code, and in general, on how to solve problems using `Python`.

-So, if you want to focus on Python content, check out www.robin-beer.de/category/python.html.
+So, if you want to focus on Python content, check out the category <a href="www.robin-beer.de/category/python.html" target="_blank">Python</a>.

 ![python logo](https://upload.wikimedia.org/wikipedia/commons/f/f8/Python_logo_and_wordmark.svg)